Does your bearded dragon run at the sight of you?

 Usually, the over-activity is triggered when something happens in the tank, such as you reaching in.

-Check the temperature and basking set up to make sure it’s all right to eliminate this as a possible reason.
+Check the temperature and basking set up to ensure it’s all right to eliminate this as a possible reason.

 #5 You’ve Been Picking It Up Wrong